Contact Us | Press Office | About Us | Vaccines | International | Our Charity

 His clinical interests include paediatric ear surgery including endoscopic ear surgery, cochlear implantation and middle ear implants, microtia and bone anchored hearing devices, and Craniofacial surgery.

 He has an interest in teaching, training and clinical research.
-He is Education Sub Lead for the Health Education North West and has an honorary appointment with the University of Liverpool.
+He is a Training Programme Director with Health Education North West, Postgraduate Clinical Tutor and a member of the NICE guidelines committee for otitis media with effusion.
+He is also the Clinical Director for ENT and Audiology..
 He has organised and taught on a number of national and international courses.
 He also has over 40 publications in medical journals and has over 70 presentations at national and international conferences.
 During his training he was also selected to complete a research project on vascular angiogenesis in Tokyo, Japan, where he spent 4 months.
 He has also been selected for the NIHR Research Scholars Programme.

 Outside of work, he works as an expedition medic, having successfully led expeditions to Everest Base Camp and the High Atlas Mountains, raising £5,000 for charities including the British Heart Foundation and International Porter Protection Group.
 He is also a keen long distance runner, having run the London Marathon, raising £1,700 for Sense UK for deafblind children.
 He is a keen Liverpool Football Club supporter and enjoys playing golf and flying.